ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

-Our `AssetPriceChangeDataLoader` will essentially fetch a batch of price changes from our REST endpoint and then decompose the received JSON list into JSON object that represent the price change objects.
+Our `AssetPriceChangeDataLoader` will essentially fetch a batch of price changes from our REST endpoint and then decompose the received JSON list into a JSON object representing the price change objects.

-Lets integrate our new type into the existing `AssetPrice`.
-For this head over to the `AssetPriceNode` class and add the following resolver to it.
+Let's integrate our new type into the existing `AssetPrice`.
+For this, head over to the `AssetPriceNode` class and add the following resolver to it.

 ```csharp
 [GraphQLType(typeof(AssetPriceChangeType))]